guokan987/PCLGCN/README.md

 # Instructions for use：

-You should select the datasets such as :jinan or xian.
+You should select the datasets such as :JiNan or XiAn.

+And find their code!

 # Have a nice day!